 6 Steps to Writing Compelling Course Descriptions

-When offering a course for sale, it’s important to give an accurate outline of its contents so that learners know what the course will cover and what’s required of students.
+Whether you're selling your online courses or enticing time-poor learners to pick the right eLearning, it’s important to give an accurate outline of its contents so that learners know what the course will cover and what’s required of them.
 However, a dry description of topics and units won’t really stimulate a student’s eagerness to learn.
 In order to attract students, create excitement, and increase purchases of your course, you need compelling course descriptions.
 This post teaches you how to create them!

 Why Do You Need Compelling Course Descriptions?

 First and foremost, offer a single, clear vision of what life will be like once the student enrolls in the course.
 Competing amongst dozens, if not hundreds of similar online courses, you want something that effectively catches their interest, but still manages to clearly and concisely explain what the course is about.
-As an example, let’s say you are selling a course in body language for managers.
-Craft an opening line that offers them ‘insider knowledge’:
+As an example, let’s say you're selling a course in body language for managers.
+Craft an opening line that offers them insider knowledge:

 Not only do you want to briefly explain what the course will offer, but emphasizing a more personal gain from the course always adds another incentive for students to purchase a course.